 Verified by "A Collection of the Constitutions of the Thirteen United States of North America, Published by order of Congress.
 Philadelphia Printed: Glasgow Reprinted, John Bryee, 1783."

-Click Here to download a Word document containing this Constitution.
+Click Here to view or download a Word document containing this Constitution.